 Wildflower Field Project, Oil with wax and sand on panels.
 32" x 144", 2011.
 The above painting was painted (from my photos) of a field of wildflowers I had grown when I lived in Jackson County.
-I tilled up most of my yard and planted black-eyed susans, cosmos, mexican hats, and various other varieties.
+I had 2-3 acres tilled up and I planted black-eyed susans, cosmos, mexican hats, and various other varieties.
+Mostly for the birds.

 Artist Statement After I had earned a Bachelors in Fine Arts, where I used a variety of art making materials, I mostly drew & painted - partly because painting and drawing don’t require much equipment or space.
 Starting in 1990, I created many plein air paintings, partly inspired by the exhibit, "Monet in the 90s: The Series Paintings” at the Art Institute of Chicago.
 I still paint outside from time to time.

 Early in the 90’s, I returned to school to learn Photoshop - soon after the program came out.
 It was practical for getting a job, which I got at Sunrise, where I worked designing and sometimes illustrating ‘social expressions’ for about 10 years.
 After Sunrise’s collapse, I returned to school and worked on my Masters in Fine Arts, Visual Arts.
 My focus was painting and drawing along with some video.
 After working with computers, l was led back to actual paints because of their materiality.
 I enjoy the actual mixing of colors, the mental activity of drawing, and creating thick textures with paint - sometimes mixed with sand, wax medium, and sometime other materials.
 The videos I made were essentially stop-action animation created with paintings.